MusahMusah/laravel-multipayment-gateways/docs/paystack/other-endpoints.md

 we have not added to the service by using the `HttpClientWrapper` class.
 This class is a wrapper around the `GuzzleHttp\Client` class and it provides a simple way to make request to any endpoint.
 The `HttpClientWrapper` class is available through the `Paystack` facade, `paystack()` helper or through dependency injection using the `PaystackContract` interface.
-The `HttpClientWrapper` class, is designed to extract some of the configurations from the `Paystack` service such as the `secret_key` and the `base_url` of the payment gateway.
-This means you don't have to pass the `secret_key` and the `base_url` when using the
+The `HttpClientWrapper` class, is designed to extract some of the configurations from the `Paystack` service so you that you don't have to pass them when making request to other endpoints.
-`HttpClientWrapper` as it will be automatically be extracted from the `Paystack` service.

 # You can use the `HttpClientWrapper` class in any of the following ways:
 ## Using Facade